denoza/DDPG-TORCS/README.md

+## Update

+This code is a fork of https://github.com/xianhong/DDPG-TORCS I have updated a few lines here and there to run it with the updated Keras and Tensorflow.
+Please check [Environment Setup](#Environment setup) for more info.

 ## Using Keras and Deep Deterministic Policy Gradient to play TORCS

 DDPG algorithm codes are based on Github repository : https://github.com/yanpanlau/DDPG-Keras-Torcs